TrakonXYZ/trakon-cli/README.md

 # Trakon CLI

-Snapshot your hardhat and truffle compiled smart contracts with [Trakon](https://trakon.xyz).
-Then review, share, and deploy them from a [private dashboard](https://trakon.xyz/projects).
+Review your smart contracts with [Trakon Reviews](https://reviews.trakon.xyz).
+Snapshot the contract states in your hardhat or truffle repo, then review and share them.

 ## Installation & Usage

 ### Prerequisites

-Trakon requires [node 16.x](https://nodejs.org/en/download/) and contracts to be compiled in a [Hardhat](https://hardhat.org/) or [Truffle](https://trufflesuite.com/) project before snapshotting.
+Trakon Reviews requires [node 16.x](https://nodejs.org/en/download/) and contracts to be compiled in a [Hardhat](https://hardhat.org/) or [Truffle](https://trufflesuite.com/) project before snapshotting.

+An API key from https://reviews.trakon.xyz is required to snapshot your contracts.
+If you have connected your wallet, you can find the API key by navigating to your [profile](https://reviews.trakon.xyz/profile).

 ### Compile your local contracts